crackalamoo/bardgpt/README.md

     In the end, `preprocess.py` saves its result in an `inputs` folder.

 3. `tokens.py` should be run third.
-It converts the tokens into groups of formatted numpy arrays that can be fed directly into the model as training data.
+It converts the tokens into groups of formatted NumPy arrays that can be fed directly into the model as training data.
 In the case of the bard model, it also computes data related to rhyme and meter. `tokens.py` saves its results in the `inputs` folder.
 It takes the following arguments:
     * `--model-type`: one of `n` (for the n-gram model), `t` (for the transformer model), or `b` (for the bard model).
 Default: `b`.
     * `--vocab-size`: vocab size for the model.
 Default: `4096`.
     * `--ngram-n`: $n$ for the n-gram model.
 Default: `4`.